-Adjusted EBITDA represents operating income adjusted for qualifying restructuring charges; impairment charges; legal expenses incurred from patent litigation with a competitor; profit on sale of redundant site; direct listing costs; acquisition-related charges / credits; loss on disposal of property, plant and equipment; depreciation and amortization; share based compensation expense; and unwind of discount on deferred consideration.
-A reconciliation to net income and taxes can be found in ITEM 8. note 15.
+Adjusted EBITDA represents operating income adjusted for restructuring charges; impairment charges; cost to remove NORM materials from a redundant building; legal expenses incurred from patent litigation with a competitor; profit on sale of redundant site; direct listing costs; acquisition-related charges / credits; loss on disposal of property, plant and equipment; depreciation and amortization; share based compensation expense; and unwind of discount on deferred consideration.
+A reconciliation to net income and taxes can be found in ITEM 8, note 16.